-Are you faced with a task to build an app for your company…
+Are you faced with a task to build a mobile app for your company…

-… and you are split between whether you should build a native or hybrid app?
+… and you are split between whether you should build a native app or hybrid app?

 So you are asking yourself…